mpt-network/mptstan/README.md

 `mptstan` uses `brms::brm()` for model estimation and returns a `brmsfit` object.
 As a consequence, the full post-processing functionality of `brms` and associated packages is available (e.g., `emmeans`, `tidybayes`).
-However, for the time being `mptstan` also does not contain any MPT-specific post-processing functionality.
-Thus, the `brms` post-processing functionality is the only thing that is available.
+However, for the time being `mptstan` does not contain many MPT-specific post-processing functionality.
+Thus, the `brms` post-processing functionality is mostly what is available.
 Whereas this functionality is rather sophisticated and flexible, it is not always perfect for MPT models with many parameters.

 When inspecting post-processing output from `brms`, the most important thing to understand is that `brms` does not label the first parameter in